Thursday, September 29, 2011

 2. When the first half has dried, repeat step one for the second half

 3. For your monogram, first paint one side and outer edges with paint.
-Allow to dry.
+Allow to dry.4.
+Pull foliage off of its long stems.
+It's easier to place leaves, etc when you are working with smaller bits.

 7. Now place your fruit.
 If it comes on a bunch of foliage, pull it off, it should have a long stem attached.
 Put your hot glue on the stem and slide it into place.